aws/aws-cdk-go/awscdk/awsecs/README.md

 ### Managed Instances Capacity Providers

 Managed Instances Capacity Providers allow you to use AWS-managed EC2 instances for your ECS tasks while providing more control over instance selection than standard Fargate.
 AWS handles the instance lifecycle, patching, and maintenance while you can specify detailed instance requirements.
+You can  define detailed instance requirements to control which types of instances are used for your workloads.

-To create a Managed Instances Capacity Provider, you need to specify the required EC2 instance profile, and networking configuration.
-You can also define detailed instance requirements to control which types of instances are used for your workloads.
+See [ECS documentation for Managed Instances Capacity Provider](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/managed-instances-capacity-providers-concept.html) for more documentation.

 ```go
 var vpc Vpc